osekoo/hands-on-spark-scala/README.md

 ### **Integration with the Lab**
-In the lab, the `run-app` script internally uses `spark-submit` to start the Spark application.
+In the lab, the `spark-submit-job` script internally uses `spark-submit` to start the Spark application.
 You can view or customize the `spark-submit` command in the script:

 This demonstrates how `spark-submit` is essential for running Spark applications in various environments, offering flexibility and control over resource allocation and execution.